tuo/tuo.github.io/_posts/2021-10-04-auto-fishing-en.md

 If you're doing pole fishing, you know from probiliity perspective, the longer the rod and line, the higher chance you could catch big size fish.
 Why? because often the closer to bank, typically the shallower the water would be,  espec in day time, more noisy it would be - which is not a safe place for big fish(Carp is really smarter and more spooky than what you think they might be) to hide.
 Even so, veteran anglers still would cast out a couple of rods to test depth around the target fish spot -left,right, front or back -  to get a better idea about the lakebed terrain.
 This is very nature for pole fishing since it has marker floating and it is quite easy to test out the water depth from disntance of 2 meter - 10 meters.
 But for surf rod fishing it is little bit tricky, for it doesn't have a marker floating buit-in.

-I saw lots of surf rod anglers just rush to start fishing - cast out extremely long distance without much thought as soon as they arrived at the lake, and spend lots of time waiting on the bank, yet they didn't wanna just spend a few casts to test out the water depth and lake bed terrain of fish spot beforehand.
+It is not uncommon for some surf rod anglers just to rush to start fishing - cast out extremely long distance without much thought as soon as they arrived at the lake, and spend lots of time waiting on the bank, yet they didn't wanna just spend a few casts to test out the water depth and lake bed terrain of fish spot beforehand.
 They just go there, mount the hookbait and cast out whereever they want, then just wait like "I'm done with work on my side, it is the fish - your turn to bite".
 Yes, they still coud get a bite from fish and caught it , no doubt.
 But hmmm, lets take another proablbity game -  basetketball as exmaple , the goal of shooting  is to get basketball throught he hoop and score.
 Well think about it is the last shot - a possible buzzbeater,  there are two game plans from coache - one is Micachel Jordan or Kobe Byrant is taking the shot , if they got the cold hands(look : self-proclaimed GOAT [🐑](https://emojipedia.org/ewe/)Lebron James only got 8 points in the nba finals...) and it is highly possible for them to miss it; another is a nobody like me taking the shot, if I got the hot hand(every dog has its day), I might hit it.
 But nonobyd would think I'm better than Micachel or Kobe, because they could do it consistently and with solid fundamentals of pyshican and mental - some of them is from hard-work training and desire to strieve for greatness and push theirself ot the limit .

 So just because it is a paobolity game full of randoms, it is aslo eactly why we need build our firmly well-sturcture reasonging from our experincen and observation during prepration(Cephas - lay the groundwork), setup open/continuous feedback loop during process(mieache jordan develop from early days altehic dunker -air jordan -  into an ellite fade-away jumper in his late years)，lower the expectation for the outcome - Let the chips fall where they may.
 And be aware of that temptation and emotion of yourself, try to know yourself better.

 (JOE BEMIDE TRUSTYH TE PROCESS) https://www.google.com.hk/url?sa=i&url=https%3A%2F%2Fwww.youtube.com%2Fwatch%3Fv%3DcER-eH6iMjI&psig=AOvVaw2EF8AfMqIP7LI9An4dxxjW&ust=1637812183129000&source=images&cd=vfe&ved=0CAgQjRxqFwoTCLCkof-LsPQCFQAAAAAdAAAAABAi

-Then what's the fundentmtls here? cast out accuraccly . just pracice, you dont' need exact same spot,  some offset is perfectine fine - Remember it is not rock sicence.
-For me, It didn't took me long to  be able to cast accurenty like 30 meter disnace with 1-3 meters radius offset.
+Then what's some fundentmtls here? cast out accuraccly . just pracice, you dont' need exact same spot,  some offset is perfectine fine - Remember it is not rock sicence.
+For me, It didn't took me long to  be able to cast accurenty like 30 meter disnace with 1-3 meters radius in that vicinity.
 I found it is extemly useful to record the moves of your casting in video.
 You could see your posture,movmenet and adjust accordingly - [The Dunning-Kruger effect](https://www.verywellmind.com/an-overview-of-the-dunning-kruger-effect-4160740) - what you think of yourself is probably not what you really are.

-Casting out a couple of times  also help you get a great detail on the lakebed of fish spot  - is it gravel、rocky or weedy ?
+Casting out a couple of times  also help you get a great detail on the lakebed of fish spot  - is it gravel、rocky or weedy or silty ?
 Flat or sharp dropoff ?
 How you gonna choose right rig strategy for it.
 Fish might get sacred and flee away by the sound of lead hitting the water surface, but some underwater video experiment shows those fish will slowly get back to search for the food.
-It is not a big deal in my case, as I have lots of time and patience for it while sitting cozily at the home and drinking my [Longjing/Dragon Well tea](https://en.wikipedia.org/wiki/Longjing_tea) - How wicked is that ! :)
+It is not a big deal in my case, as I have lots of time and patience for it while sitting cozily at the home wiith heating on and drinking my [Longjing/Dragon Well tea](https://en.wikipedia.org/wiki/Longjing_tea) - How wicked is that ! :)

 I have chosen the distance like 20-30 meters far away from the bank.
 Since my focus is on fish's nocturnal behaviors, and night is quieter than day time, also based on what I know from above depth section,  my assumption is that big fish will be morely likely to go to shallow water that close to bank where it could have more food to feed.

 ## BAIT/Feeder

+studying carp habits and behaviours

 Attract fish to your swim -

 method feeder or feeder bait cage